poojaramnaney/codedyanamos-hackhound/README.md

 ## Deployment
-Click [here](https://hack-codedynamos.vercel.app/home) to go to our Telegram Bot.
+Click [here](https://hack-codedynamos.vercel.app/home) to go to our website.
-You can also search our bot on telegram by searching @shreyaecho_bot

 ## Video Demo
 Click [here]() to watch our demo video.